vittin/A-Star/README.md

 Project is segmented, each module using only public api to communicate with other.

-The **CoreLibrary**, which is precompiled and included as maven dependency, using pure Java 8.
+The **CoreLibrary**, is precompiled and included as maven dependency.
+It use pure Java 8.

-The **RestApi**, which using CoreLibrary, was written in Java 8 and Spring MVC.
+The **RestApi**, using CoreLibrary.
+It was written in Java 8 and Spring MVC.

 The **UI** using Bootstrap, JS (ECMA 6) and JQuery.

-All modules have been written by me.

-## Application have 4 different way to show shortest path:
+## Application have 4 different way to display shortest path:

 ### 1) Find Path